New Zealand thrash Netherlands to maintain perfect start at World Cup

 — BLACKCAPS (@BLACKCAPS) October 9, 2023

-Young scored an 80-ball 70, captain Latham made 53 off 46 balls while Ravindra hit a run-a-ball 51 after the Netherlands won the toss and opted to bowl on a slowish Rajiv Gandhi Stadium pitch.
+Young scored an 80-ball 70, captain Latham made 53 off 46 balls, and Ravindra hit a run-a-ball 51 after the Netherlands won the toss and opted to bowl on a slowish Rajiv Gandhi Stadium pitch.

 In the slog overs, Mitchell Santner struck a rapid 17-ball 36 not out with two sixes and three boundaries to bolster the total.